shorepine/tulipcc/README.md

 tulip.midi_out(bytes) # Can send bytes or list
 ```

 ### Graphics system

 The Tulip GPU supports a scrolling background layer, hardware sprites and a text layer.
+Much more in the [full API](docs/tulip_api.md).

 ```python
 # Set or get a pixel on the BG